facebook

 I am a Workfare Skills Support (WSS) Scheme recipient.
 Can I apply for Training Allowance (TA)?

-To qualify for TA, you will need to meet the minimum attendance requirement of 75% for each module as part of the terms and conditions for Workfare’s scheme.
+To qualify for TA, you must meet the minimum attendance requirement of 75% for each module as part of the terms and conditions for Workfare’s scheme.

 If I have completed a similar subject at another institution, will I be granted subject exemption?